Treaty of Nemours: Aftermath

-Pope Sixtus V sealed the Treaty of Nemours by excommunicating the King of Navarre and his cousin, the Prince of Condé.
-He based his excommunication on the grounds that the throne of Navarre was vested in Saint Peter, his successors, and the eternal power of God.
-As a result, the Papal Bull stripped the King of Navarre of his titles, and denied him and his cousin the right to succeed the French throne.
-The Papal Bull invalidated all allegiances sworn to the King of Navarre by his vassals.
-The Treaty of Nemours, and the events that ensued, were responsible for the advent of the War of the Three Henrys, the final phase of the French Wars of Religion.
+Pope Sixtus V sealed the Treaty of Nemours by excommunicating the King of Navarre and his cousin, Henry I, Prince of Condé.
+Sixtus based his excommunication on the grounds that the throne of Navarre was vested in Saint Peter, his successors and the eternal power of God.
+As a result, the papal bull stripped the King of Navarre of his titles and denied him and his cousin the right to succeed the French throne.
+The papal bull invalidated all allegiances sworn to the King of Navarre by his vassals.
+The Treaty of Nemours and the events that ensued were responsible for the advent of the War of the Three Henrys, the final phase of the French Wars of Religion.